mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 >
 > The following careers from the Traveller Core Rulebook are all suitable for Ebokin: Agent (law enforcement), Army, Citizen, Drifter, Merchant, Noble, Scholar, Scout.

 Yebab is home to the Ebokin, who have a matriarchal society with very strict laws and rarely leave their homeworld.
-They are bilaterally symmetrical, with four pairs of legs and two pairs of arms, and average less than a metre tall although they are about twice as long.
+They are bilaterally symmetrical, with four pairs of legs and two pairs of arms, and average less than a meter tall although they are about twice as long.
 The Ebokin are of very little importance in Imperial affairs but Yebab is represented in the same manner as other Imperial worlds.

 Ten worlds in the subsector are Amber Zoned; Zila, Rugbird, Towers, Corfu, Junidy, Zykoca, Aramanx, Pysadi, Dhian and Reacher, and the only Red Zone is Lewis.
 As usual, the reasons for the Red Zones are not publicly available.